Car Aerodynamics Basics and How-To Design Tips

 Minimize Frontal Area

-The smaller the hole your race car punches through the air, the better it will accelerate the higher the top speed it will have.
+The smaller the hole your car punches through the air, the better it will accelerate, the higher the top speed, and the lower the fuel consumption it will have.
 It is usually much easier to reduce FA (frontal area) than the Cd (Drag coefficient).

 Converge Bodywork Slowly